 2257 Feasibility Studies

 Students in this course are taught about pre-investment studies.
 Students learn to analyze potential markets as well as project locations.
 Students are taught about financial appraisal as well as methods of assessing profitability.
-Field of Specialization: Economics

 2258 Economics of Sustainable Energy